-How the safeguarding capabilities of your workforce align to the National Principles for Child Safe Organisations
+Aligning the safeguarding capabilities of your workforce to the Australian National Principles for Child Safe Organisations

 The Institute of Child Protection Studies (ICPS) has developed a tool to help organisations that have conducted the Children's Safety Survey see how your results align with the Australian National Principles for Child Safe Organisations.
-The methodology for this survey, now part of the ICPS Children and Young People's Safety survey, was originally developed to inform the work of the Royal Commission into Institutional Responses to Child Sexual Abuse (2017).
+The methodology for this survey, now part of the ICPS Children and Young People Survey, was originally developed to inform the work of the Royal Commission into Institutional Responses to Child Sexual Abuse (2017).
 The National Principles reflect ten child safe standards recommended by the Royal Commission and cover not only child sexual abuse but also other forms of potential harm to children and young people.